Jahan08/LogBB-ML-Model-with-interpretation/README.md

 # LogBB-ML-Model-with-interpretation
-1. DNN regression model used 1007 compounds with LogBB data available in literature
+1. DNN regression model used 1007 compounds with LogBB data
-2. Train Dataset: 795
-3. Test Dataset: 212
+2. Classification model used 3419 compounds with LogBB data